-This is intended to be a collaborative resource that pools existing expertise concerning democratic decay.
+This is intended to be a collaborative resource that pools existing expertise concerning democratic decay and democratic renewal.
 You can get involved in a variety of ways:

 Become a PROJECT Partner

-This resource will expand over time.
-Feel free to suggest or send any additions, particularly to the Concept Index, Law Index, Bibliography, and Teaching sections.
+This resource is designed to expand over time.
+Feel free to suggest or send any additions, particularly to the Concept Index, Research, and Teaching sections.
 Please use a Feedback Form, where supplied.
-Otherwise, e-mail Tom at email@example.com.
+Otherwise, e-mail us at firstname.lastname@example.org.

 Do you disagree with a concept description?
 Think the resource could be reorganised?
-I want to hear from you!
-Simply e-mail firstname.lastname@example.org.
+We want to hear from you!
+Simply e-mail email@example.com.

-I assume that the current list of scholars is incomplete.
-If you wish to be added to the list, please fill out the form at the start of the Scholars section.
-In order to keep the list manageable and useful, please do not seek addition unless analysis of democratic decay forms a significant (or, ideally, central) part of your research.
+The Experts Database currently provides relatively short lists of experts in a variety of academic and policy fields.
+If you wish to be added to the list, please fill out the form at the start of the Experts Database section.
+In order to keep the list manageable and useful, please do not seek addition unless analysis of democratic decay or re-thinking democracy forms a significant (or, ideally, central) part of your research.

-To suggest another scholar for addition, please e-mail email@example.com.
+To suggest another expert for addition, please e-mail firstname.lastname@example.org.

 SHARE TEACHING RESOURCES

-The Teaching section aims to provide a range of teaching resources from public lawyers teaching courses on democratic decay.
-Feel free to send your teaching resources to firstname.lastname@example.org for upload in the Teaching section.
+The Teaching section aims to provide a range of teaching resources from public lawyers and others teaching courses on democratic decay and renewal.
+Feel free to send your teaching resources to email@example.com for upload in the Teaching section.

 FEATURE YOUR EVENT

-Have your conference, workshop or any other event concerning democratic decay featured in the Events section by filling out the form below.
+Have your conference, workshop or any other event concerning democratic decay and renewal featured in the Events section by filling out the form below.

 Join as a Website EDITOR

 Maintaining a resource like this requires significant time and effort.
-I am looking for volunteer website editors, ideally early career scholars - including JD, Master and Ph.D scholars - who can assist with updating and managing the website.
+We are looking for volunteer website editors, ideally early career scholars - including JD, Master and Ph.D scholars - who can assist with updating and managing the website.